RevenueCat/iOS-Subscription-Testing/basics/sandbox.md

 6 months -> 30 minutes
 1 year -> 1 hour

+(The 3 day duration isn’t documented anywhere, but can be found by looking at sandbox transactions)

-The subscription will automatically renew 6 times per account per 8 hour window, then the subscription will automatically expire at the end of the final subscription period.
+The subscription will automatically renew 6 times per account.
+After 6 renewals the subscription will automatically stop renewing.
 These renewals happen automatically whether the app is open or not, just like renewals on the App Store.
-Unlike the App Store, there’s no option to cancel, so there’s no way to directly test cancelation.
+Unlike the App Store, there’s no option to unsubscribe or get a refund, so there’s no way to directly test those scenarios.
 There’s also no way to test subscription management.

 Each automatic renewal is added to the payment queue.
 The transaction, or transactions (depending on how much time has passed), is processed the next time the app is opened.
-If you’re refreshing the receipts server-side, these additional transactions should be see in the receipt.
+Make sure you close the app and re-open it to see the updated receipt.
+If you’re refreshing the receipts server-side, these additional transactions should be seen in the receipt.

 ### Testing procedures